Tennis Elbow usually affects individuals between the ages of thirty and fifty years old. Other risk factors include, but are not limited to:

 Ball squeeze: With your arm bent and palm up, hold a small rubber ball in your hand, and squeeze it for ten minutes or until fatigued.
 Repeat three times a day.

 At the JOI Sport Center, we have programs to treat tennis elbow and work with tennis players to return them back to the sport that they love.
 JOI also has Tennis Management and Performance Services under the guidance of Dr. Michael Yorio.
 Dr. Yorio is board-certified in Internal Medicine and has a Certificate of Added Qualification in Sports Medicine.
-Dr. Yorio has served as the Director of Player Medical Services for the US Open Tennis Championships in Flushing Meadows, New York
+Dr. Yorio has served as the Director of Player Medical Services for the US Open Tennis Championships in Flushing Meadows, New York.
+To schedule an appointment for physical therapy at JOI Rehab, please call 904-858-7045.

 If you want to learn more about tennis elbow, go to Tennis Tips.

-To schedule an appointment for tennis elbow, please call JOI-2000 or click below.
+To schedule an appointment for tennis elbow, please call 904-JOI-2000, schedule online or click below.